MoreloNetwork/blockchain-explorer/README.md

  - [fmt](https://github.com/fmtlib/fmt) - Small, safe and fast string formatting library

-## ArQmA Onion Blockchain Explorer features
+## Galaxia Onion Blockchain Explorer features

-The key features of the ArQmA Onion Blockchain Explorer are:
+The key features of the Galaxia Onion Blockchain Explorer are:

  - no cookies, no web analytics trackers, no images,
+ - by default no JavaScript, but can be enabled for client side decoding and proving transactions,
  - open sourced,
  - made fully in C++,
  - showing encrypted payments ID,
  - showing ring signatures,
  - showing transaction extra field,
- - showing public components of ArQmA addresses,
+ - showing public components of Galaxia addresses,
- - decoding which outputs and mixins belong to the given ArQmA address and viewkey,
+ - decoding which outputs and mixins belong to the given Galaxia address and viewkey,
- - can prove that you send ArQmA to someone,
+ - can prove that you send Galaxia to someone,
  - detailed information about ring members, such as, their age, timescale and their ring sizes,
  - showing number of amount output indices,
- - support ArQmA testnet and stagnet networks,
+ - support Galaxia testnet and stagnet networks,
  - tx checker and pusher for online pushing of transactions,
  - estimate possible spendings based on address and viewkey,
  - can provide total amount of all miner fees,